 HRSA Data Resource Guide

-The Data Resource Guide is a technical assistance tool for completing Form 9: Need for Assistance Worksheet and is to be used in conjunction with the NFA worksheet instructions abailable in the Health Center Program funding opportunity announcements.
+The Data Resource Guide is a technical assistance tool for completing Form 9: Need for Assistance Worksheet and is to be used in conjunction with the NFA worksheet instructions available in the Health Center Program funding opportunity announcements.
 The NFA worksheet uses key health indicators to provide a snapshot of the barriers and health problems in the proposed service area and for the target population as they compare to national data and provides HRSA with a quantitative measure of need for each application.
-Click here to access.

 HRSA Technical Assistance Powerpoint

-This technial assistance powerpoint provides an excellent overview of HRSA and the various components within the department.
+This technical assistance powerpoint provides an excellent overview of HRSA and the various components within the department.
 It also provides a beginner's overview of the HRSA grant application process.
-Click here to view the powerpoint.

 Grant Writer Resources